2021 Virtual Annual Meeting

 Unfortunately, SSSP itself has too often fallen short in meeting the radical aspirations of its members and leaders.
 From the late 1960s onward, presidents complained about the organization’s conservative tendencies and the ways in which fighting for professional status and scientific legitimacy too often limited the revolutionary imagination and political interventions of the organization.
 By its 25th Anniversary, founders suggested that SSSP had become a “mini ASA” losing both its analytical focus on power and structure and its political focus on policy applications and movement activism.
 By its 50th Anniversary in 2001, many wondered whether the organization then suffered from its own institutionalized and rigid orthodoxies.
 That year, Ellen Reese (2001) issued SSSP a Call to Action for a more politically engaged professional organization.
 Twenty years later we echo that call with even greater immediacy and purpose.
 SSSP can be a stronger, more active and transformative body that supports social movement work in our communities, in our nations, and around the world.
 But we must make it so.

-The 2021 Program Committee invites you to join us in Chicago to envision a more effective future for the forces of radical and revolutionary sociology.
+The 2021 Program Committee invites you to join us to envision a more effective future for the forces of radical and revolutionary sociology.
 We must be bold and persistent, not in dogma, but in passion, commitment and action towards global justice.
 We call for papers that ask--and try to answer--the questions posed so many years ago: “sociology for what?”
 (Lynd, 1936) and the “sociology for whom?”
 (Lee, 1951).
 We invite scholars looking to reach out to, and work with, community groups and social movement organizations—whom we hope will have a strong presence at meeting sessions and at conference events throughout the city.
 We hope to inspire innovative, interdisciplinary and collaborative efforts at what Nancy Naples (2007) called “research that matters.”
 While we cannot predict now what next summer’s social and political context will be, we know that pandemics and racist police murders are symptoms of the already existing structures of oppression and violence that SSSP members (and the organization itself) must work to end.

 Finally, in part as a response to possible pandemics but also as a strategy to increase our global vision and inclusivity, we will have a virtual component to this year’s conference.
 While attendance will be open to all members, virtual sessions are specifically targeted to those who could not otherwise attend in person.
 We believe this mechanism and strategy will help us increase the participation of international and low-income professionals, graduate students, and young scholars who might otherwise not be able to participate in person.
 As we answer former President David Smith’s (2016) call to increase our global presence and analysis, we also understand that the forces of inequality and patriarchy, white supremacy and violence, have always been global in nature.
 The formation of a revolutionary sociology focused on both a new abolitionism and a new vision of radical democracy and redistribution must also be international.
-We look forward to having these conversations, dialogues, debates, and celebrations next year in Chicago.
+We look forward to having these conversations, dialogues, debates, and celebrations next year.
 Please join us.